orhanayd/no-redis/README.md

 ### nope-redis
 ### Simple & Fast Node.JS memory caching

-- **Support:** hex store, object, array, string, integer, boolean....
+- **Support:** object, array, string, integer, boolean, hex store, function, WHAT YOU WANT.
-- **Full-featured:** A simple caching setItem, getItem and deleteItem methods and works a like redis.
-Keys can have a timeout (ttl) after which they expire and are deleted from the cache.
-All keys are stored in a single object so the practical limit is at around 1m keys.
+- **Full-featured:** A simple caching system with `setItem`, `getItem`, and `deleteItem` methods, designed to function similar to Redis.
+Keys in this system can have a specified timeout (`ttl`), after which they expire and are automatically deleted from the cache.
+All keys are stored within a single object, so the practical limit is approximately 1 million keys.

 #### Prerequisite:
 - Node.js, at least v12 >